This journal is a member of the Committee on Publication Ethics (COPE).

 |Jane S. Halonen||University of West Florida, USA|

 |Martin Hänze||University of Kassel, Germany|

 |Nigel Holt||Aberystwyth University, UK|

 |Ingo Kollar||University of Augsburg, Germany|

 |Steve Provost||Southern Cross University, Australia|

 |Bryan K. Saville||James Madison University, USA|

 |Sally Wiggins||Linköping University, Sweden|

-Only manuscripts of sufficient quality that meet the aims and scope of Planning Theory will be reviewed.
+Only manuscripts of sufficient quality that meet the aims and scope of Psychology Learning & Teaching will be reviewed.

 As part of the submission process you will be required to warrant that you are submitting your original work, that you have the rights in the work, that you are submitting the work for first publication in the Journal and that it is not being considered for publication elsewhere and has not already been published elsewhere, and that you have obtained and can supply all necessary permissions for the reproduction of any copyright works not owned by you.